q15928/q15928.github.io/_posts/2019-07-27-bqml-clustering.md

 #### Step 1: Create the model

-With sql-like queries, we can create and train the k-means clustering model.
+With SQL-like queries, we can create and train the k-means clustering model.
 We just need to provide is the k (number of clusters), distance metric, and features.
 ```sql
 CREATE MODEL
   my_dataset.customer_segmentation_1